Royals vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has put up 82 hits with 20 doubles, two triples, eight home runs and 27 walks.
-He has driven in 35 runs with 24 stolen bases.
+- Franco has 84 hits with 20 doubles, two triples, nine home runs, 27 walks and 37 RBI.
+He's also stolen 24 bases.

 Franco Recent Games